Git Without Git: Building a Repo Manually

 mkdir .git/objects

-This is where Git stores all content (files, commits, trees) in hashed object form.
+This is where Git stores all content (blobs, commits, trees) in hashed object form.

 🌿 Step 4: Add the refs Directory